Topology behind topological insulators: -theory

-$K$-theory may be thought of as a generalized cohomology theory used to classify vector bundles \cite{Nash2,egh}.
-This means that it satisfies all the properties required for cohomology theory except the axiom of dimensions.
-A very readable account of these matters is given in Nash \cite{Nash2} The method directly works with vector bundles and spots twists from the Abelian group structure introduced for adding bundles.
-The Abelian group operation between bundles starts by defining addition of bundles over the same base space simply as the usual addition of vector spaces.
-The fiber of the sum of two vector bundles on any open set of the base space is taken to be the sum of fibers of the summands on the same open set.
-A trick analogous to the definition of integers from natural numbers then leads to the notion of subtraction of bundles.
-The idea is very simple.
-Subtraction of numbers have the property $7-5=9-7=...$.
-Thus we use this result and first write it as $a-b=c-d$ and define subtraction as $a+d=c+b \rightarrow a-b=c-d$.
-This yields an Abelian group, known as the $K$-group, with vector bundles as its elements and addition of bundles as the group operation, its inverse operation being the subtraction.
-This is the $K$-group of the bundle.
-Topological information is fed into the structure by stating that a pair of vector bundles are isomorphic if they differ by the addition of a trivial bundle of appropriate rank, the latter taken to play the role identity like zero in the group of integers.
 A vector bundle $V^{(k)}$ of rank $k$ on a manifold $M$ of dimension $D$ is said to be in the \emph{stable range} if $k>D$.
-Usefulness of the $K$-group comes from \begin{theorem}[Nash\cite{Nash2}] If a vector bundle $V^{(k)}$ is in the stable range, then there is an isomorphism between the vector bundles $V^{(k)}$ and $V^{m}+I^{(k-m)}$ with $m<k$, where $V^{(m)}$ is a vector bundle of rank $m$ and $I^{(k-m)}$ is a trivial bundle of rank $(k-m)$ both defined over the base space $M$.
+Usefulness of the $K$-group comes from \begin{theorem}[Nash\cite{Nash2}] If a vector bundle $V^{(k)}$ is in the stable range, then there is an isomorphism between the vector bundles $V^{(k)}$ and $V^{m}+I^{(k-m)}$ with $m< k$, where $V^{(m)}$ is a vector bundle of rank $m$ and $I^{(k-m)}$ is a trivial bundle of rank $(k-m)$ both defined over the base space $M$.
 We write $V^{(k)} = V^{(m)}+I^{(k-m)}$. \end{theorem} This means that the totality of topological information of a vector bundle of a sufficiently large rank is effectively encoded in a vector bundle of lower rank.
-This allows for the following equivalence relation between vector bundles. \begin{defn} Two vector bundles $V_1$ and $V_2$ are equivalent if $V_1 + I^{\ell} = V_2+I^{r}$, where $\ell$ and $r$ are positive integers.
+Hence the following equivalence relation between vector bundles holds: \begin{defn} Two vector bundles $V_1$ and $V_2$ are equivalent if $V_1 + I^{\ell} = V_2+I^{r}$, where $\ell$ and $r$ are positive integers.
 We write $V_1\sim V_2$. \end{defn} We have the convenient \begin{lemma} For vector bundles $V_0$, $V_1$ and $V_2$, if $V_1+V_0=V_2+V_0$, then $V_1\sim V_2$. \end{lemma} The proof is based on the fact \cite{Nash2} that for a reasonable manifold $M$ it is always possible to find for a given vector bundle $V_0$ on $M$, a bundle $V_0'$, such that $V_0+V_0'=I$, $I$ being a trivial bundle.
 Thus $V_1+V_0 = V_2 +V_0$ implies $V_1+V_0 +V_0'= V_2 +V_0+V_0'$, or $V_1+ I =V_2+I$, that is $V_1\sim V_2$.

+This equivalence relation partitions the set of vector bundles on a fixed base space into equivalence classes, which generalizes the isomorphism classes in $K$-theory.
+The usual notion of isomorphism follows by considering vector bundles of equal ranks.